Gnkgo/summaries/SPCA/Important.md

 ### Cache
 Each page table entry PTE contains only the PPN and the metadata

+**With multilevel decoding, from virtual address to physical address** virtual address space - page offset = bits to be encoded.
+Bits to be encoded / levels

 **Minimum size of each PTE in bytes**
 Physical address space - Pagesize + Flags(Metadata)